Institution of Surveyors Victoria: 1952: The Institution of Surveyors Australia Established

 In 1952, VIS merged with other Australian state surveying institutions to form the Institution of Surveyors Australia (ISA).
 At that point, it became known as the Melbourne Division of ISA.

 1956: Olympic Games Melbourne

 The Melbourne Division of ISA provided technical advisory support to the 1956 Melbourne Olympic Games Organizing Committee.
-Although requested to take on a much bigger role, the Division agreed to provide expert advice on measuring three key events, viz. the Marathon run and also the 50km and 20km walks.
+Although requested to take on a much bigger role, the Division agreed to provide expert advice on measuring three key events, viz. the Marathon run and also the 50 km and 20 km walks.
 The Olympic Organizing Committee adopted the Division's advice.

 1957-59: Key division decisions

 It was reported that the two major decisions were made by the Divisional Committee during 1957.
 Firstly, that due to the growth of ISV, a full-time Manager Secretary, Mr. Neil Smith was appointed in May 1957.
 The second key decision was the Committee agreed to recommend that the new registered name of the organization would be the Institution of Surveyors Victoria, whilst also retaining the name the Institution of Surveyors Australia, Victorian Division.
 It seems the Committee and its Councillors to ISA were concerned about proposed changes to the ISA constitution and wanted to protect Victorian interests.
 It was not until the quarterly meeting of June 1959, that the new name, the Institution of Surveyors Victoria was officially registered.
 Further, ISV was also referred to as ISV acting for the Victorian Division of ISA.